2001 Indian Parliament attack: Response

 The Indian Government initially accused Lashkar-e-Taiba and Jaish-e-Mohammed of involvement in the attack.
 However, Lashkar-e-Taiba denied any involvement in the incident.
 In November 2002, four JeM members were arrested by Indian authorities and put on trial.
 All four were found guilty of playing various roles in the incident, although the fourth, Afsan/Navjot Sandhu, wife of Shaukat Hussain (one of the accused) was found guilty of a minor charge of concealing knowledge of conspiracy.
 One of the accused, Afzal Guru, was sentenced to death for the incident.

 World leaders and leaders in India's immediate neighbourhood condemned the attack on the Parliament.
 On 14 December, the ruling National Democratic Alliance (NDA) blamed Pakistan-based Lashkar-e-Taiba and Jaish-e-Mohammed for the attack.
 Home Minister LK Advani claimed, "We have received some clues about yesterday's incident, which shows that a neighbouring country, and some terrorist organisations active there behind it", in an indirect reference to Pakistan and Pakistan-based militants groups.

 The same day, in a demarche to Pakistani High Commissioner to India, Ashraf Jehangir Qazi, India demanded that Pakistan stop the activities of LeT and JeM, that Pakistan apprehend the organisations' leaders and that Pakistan curb the financial assets and the groups' access to these assets.
 In response to the Indian government's statements, Pakistani forces were put on high alert the same day.
 On 20 December, India mobilised and deployed its troops to Kashmir and Punjab in what was India's largest military mobilisation since the 1971 Indo-Pakistani War.

 In popular culture

 Special OPS: The 2020 Indian action espionage thriller web series from Hotstar Specials created and directed by Neeraj Pandey and starring Kay Kay Menon in the lead role was based on the attacks.
 Attack: Part 1 is also partially based on the attacks.

+Dhurandhar, a 2025 Indian spy action thriller, features the attacks as a critical driver for the titular operation by Ajay Sanyal, a character based on NSA Ajit Doval.